BullShark/JSpeak/README.md

-1. To install the Linux Mbrola binary, download: http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pclinux/mbr301h.zip Unpack the archive, and copy and rename the file from: @mbrola-linux-i386@ to
-@mbrola@ somewhere in your executable path (eg. @/usr/bin/mbrola@ ).
+1. To install the Linux Mbrola binary, download: http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pclinux/mbr301h.zip Unpack the archive, and copy and rename the file from: mbrola-linux-i386 to mbrola somewhere in your executable path (eg. /usr/local/bin/mbrola ).